fritzy/ape-ecs/README.md

     property_name2: 'default value',
     some_advanced_property: '<Entity>' // special types are set with <type>.
   },
-  multiset: false // [boolean],
+  many: false // [boolean],
-  mapBy: 'name' // if multiset and set to true,
+  mapBy: 'name' // if many and set to true,
   serilize: {
     skip: false,
     serialize.ignore: []